nycksw/nix-tools/README.md

 # Userland Tools with Nix Home Manager

 This setup provides a minimal, distribution-independent way to install your essential userland tools on any machine.
-It is designed specifically for managing the installation of software, not their configuration files (dotfiles).
+It is designed specifically for managing the installation of software, not their configuration files (dotfiles), although this pairs nicely with [OCD](https://github.com/nycksw/ocd) for tracking those.

 ## Installation